fastapi/fastapi/docs/en/docs/tutorial/security/oauth2-jwt.md

 Decode the received token, verify it, and return the current user.

+Note: jwt.decode has a built-in method to check "exp" and it does check it by default (https://github.com/mpdavis/python-jose/blob/96474ecfb6ad3ce16f41b0814ab5126d58725e2a/jose/jwt.py#L82)

 If the token is invalid, return an HTTP error right away.

 === "Python 3.10+"